superfeedr/documentation/schema.md

 ## JSON

-Superfeedr offers the ability to subscribe to Atom and RSS feeds while receiving notifications in JSON, both via [XMPP](/subscribers.html#xmpppubsub) and [PubSubHubbub](/subscribers.html#webhooks).

-It’s a mapping of our Atom schema, which was created with the goal of being compatible with the [OSync](http://osync.org/) and [ActivityStreams](http://activitystrea.ms/)  JSON schemas.
+Superfeedr offers the ability to subscribe to Atom and RSS feeds, but receive notifications (both via [XMPP](/subscribers.html#xmpppubsub) and [PubSubHubbub](/subscribers.html#webhooks)) in JSON.
+It's a mapping of our Atom schema.
+This mapping was created with the goal of being compatible with the [OSync](http://osync.org/) and [ActivityStreams](http://activitystrea.ms/) JSON schemas.

 * Dates: the dates shown are Unix Timestamps (seconds since Epoch), expressed in UTC.
 * Keys: expressed as camel case.